 My strategy for staying musically alive is to never believe too strongly in anything I think, but let musical instinct tell me where to go.

 This is a track from Blues, Preludes & Feuds in which the written seamlessly meets the unwritten.
 The first 20 seconds are as written.
 I then improvise on the theme in a sort of mini-cadenza, then return to a written part at the 1 minute mark.
 The idea here, as with much of BPF, is that each performance will be slightly (or sometimes radically) different.
 There will always be something familiar, mixed with something unfamiliar.
 That mix is fundamental to my musical thinking.

-And here is a randomly select and very recent free improv that is a part of the on going Piano Diaries blog.
+And here is a randomly selected and very recent free improv that is a part of the ongoing Piano Diaries series.
 The whole idea with free improvisation is to not have a plan.
-Having a planned tends to kill the creativity.
+Having a plan tends to kill the creativity.
 When I listen to these, however, I often remember what I was thinking about at the time.
-In this case was writing the appreciation piece on this site about Keith Jarrett.
+In this case, I was writing the appreciation piece on this site about Keith Jarrett.
 I took a break from writing that piece and play this.
 But I was clearly thinking about Jarrett.